-Bartley was the representative for Ohio's 14th congressional district from 1829 to 1831.
+Bartley was the representative for Ohio’s 14th congressional district and was (unknown party).
+He served from 1829 to 1831.

 From Dec 1823 to Mar 1831, Bartley missed 207 of 711 roll call votes, which is 29.1%.
 This is much worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.